The Best Stretchy Bind-Off for Toe-Up Socks: Jeny’s Surprisingly Stretchy Bind-Off (JSSBO)

 Like most bind-offs, JSSBO works both flat and in-the-round.
 I usually use it in-the-round to bind-off the tops of my toe-up socks.

 The only downside/caveat is that it's not invisible - you can see the bind-off stitches.
-If you want a stretchy bind-off that blends in invisibly with your stitches, try the Invisible Ribbed Bind-Off for 1x1 Rib, the Tubular Bind-Off for 1x1 Rib or the Kitchener Double-Rib Bind-Off for 2x2 Rib (all included in my I Love Bind-Offs class.
+If you want a stretchy bind-off that blends in invisibly with your stitches, try the Invisible Ribbed Bind-Off for 1x1 Rib, the Tubular Bind-Off for 1x1 Rib or the Kitchener Double-Rib Bind-Off for 2x2 Rib (all included in our I Love Bind-Offs class).

 You don't have to use JSSBO only on ribbing, either.
 Jeny's Surprisingly Stretchy Bind-Off is one of my top choices for bind-offs for lace.
 It leaves a pronounced and very sturdy edge.
 To do JSSBO on lace, just alternate the knit and purl movements as if you are binding off on ribbing.